Spoorthi-920/E-Commerce-Data-Analysis/README.md

 ## Tools Used

 * Microsoft Excel (Pivot Tables, Charts, and Dashboards)
-* Data Cleaning and Analysis Functions (e.g., IF, SORT, UNIQUE)
+* Data Cleaning and Analysis Functions (e.g., IF, SORT, TEXT)